+I. Site Selection and Tent Placement (30 Points)

-A. Takes advantage of ground slopes, no ditching; avoids insects, cactus, obvious overhead (10) (10) C. Cover for shade or dining fly properly erected for run-off; trim, securely anchored.
-(10) Fi re, Firewood, and Wood Tools (15 Points) A. Fire ring is isolated inside a 5ft. cleared radius.
+- A. Takes advantage of ground slopes, no ditching; avoids insects, cactus, obvious overhead danger.
+Shares space with other troops. - B. Tents properly erected; trim, securely anchored, guylines properly tied and marked.
+(10) C. Cover for shade or dining fly properly erected for run-off; trim, securely anchored.
+(10)

+II.
+Fire, Firewood, and Wood Tools (15 Points)

+- A. Fire ring is isolated inside a 5ft. cleared radius.
 No fire left unattended (cold out).
-Fire Guard l Chart utilized.
+Fire Guard Chart utilized.
 All troops in a campsite are responsible for all fire rings in the campsite.
+(5) - B. Firewood is protected from rain and dampness. - C. Extra Points: Axe yard required for wood tools present; sharp and stored.

+III.
+Health and Safety

+(55 Points)

-(5) B. Firewood is protected from rain and dampness.
-(5) C. Extra Points: Axe yard required for wood tools present; sharp and stored.
-(5) He ealth and Safety (55 Points) A. Bulletin board with posted fire watch and duty rosters, daily camp and scout class schedules.
-(5) "No Flames in Tent" tags attached to or stenciled on EVERY TENT and FLY in troop area.
-(5) C. Trash receptacles nearly empty with no food (drop off garbage each morning at QM).
-(5) D. Location of adequate first aid kit visible to all.
-(10) E. Troop area and entrances clean, litter-free and in order; personal items stored; wet clothing and towels hung on proper clothesline.
-(5) Campsite clear of preventable hazards and safety issues.
-(5) Sanitation supplies visible; handwashing station; hand sanitizer; surfaces clean.
-(5) Food adequately protected from contamination, spoilage, and critters.
-(5) Dishes and utensils washed, sanitized, and properly stored.
-(5) J. Cooking equipment and charcoal stored off the ground, protected, and cleaned.
-(5) amp Improvements (10 Points) A. Us and troop flags properly displayed.
-(US flag on right side of the troop area entrance to a person facing out of the troop area) (5) В. Extra Points: Campsite improvements/camp craft.
+- A. Bulletin board with posted fire watch and duty rosters, daily camp and scout class schedules.
+(5) - B. "No Flames in Tent" tags attached to or stenciled on EVERY TENT and FLY in troop area. - C. Trash receptacles nearly empty with no food (drop off garbage each morning at QM). - D. Location of adequate first aid kit visible to all. - E. Troop area and entrances clean, litter-free and in order; personal items stored; wet clothing and towels hung on proper clothesline. - F. Campsite clear of preventable hazards and safety issues. - G. Sanitation supplies visible; handwashing station; hand sanitizer; surfaces clean. - H. Food adequately protected from contamination, spoilage, and critters. - I. Dishes and utensils washed, sanitized, and properly stored. - J. Cooking equipment and charcoal stored off the ground, protected, and cleaned.

+IV.
+Camp Improvements

+(10 Points)

+- A. Us and troop flags properly displayed.
+(US flag on right side of the troop area entrance to a person facing out of the troop area) - B. Extra Points: Campsite improvements/camp craft.
 Created basically with natural material and put to practical use to make campsite more comfortable and convenient.
 Some examples are: utensil rack, pack rack, table, seat, boot scraper, tripod, etc. No holes dug deeper than 3"; no posts driven into the ground larger than 2" in diameter.

+Total Points (110 possible)

+Scoring Categories

-(5) Total Points (110 possible) Scoring Categories Troop area with a score from 100 to 110 Blue Ribbon Troop area with a score from 90 to 99 Red Ribbon Troop area with a score from 80 to 89 Yellow Ribbon
+Troop area with a score from 100 to 110 Blue Ribbon Troop area with a score from 90 to 99 Red Ribbon Troop area with a score from 80 to 89 Yellow Ribbon Troop area with a score below 80 No Ribbon